Gray countries with texture denote areas of future engagement.

 Bonobo, chimpanzee, mountain gorilla, forest elephant, bongo, Congo peacock

-The Congo Heartland is home to people, wildlife, and the second largest rainforest in the world.
+The Congo Landscape is home to people, wildlife, and the second largest rainforest in the world.

 The Democratic Republic of Congo itself is recovering from years of civil war and striving to rebuild the livelihoods of its people, infrastructure, and environment.

-Our solutions to the challenges in the Congo Heartland:
+Our solutions to the challenges in the Congo Landscape:

 AWF is undertaking many efforts to help protect the land, including creating national reserves to conserve the tropical forest ecosystem.